JustPritam/GitHub-Actions-Zero-to-Hero/README.md

 In conclusion, Jenkins is better suited for complex and large-scale automation tasks, while GitHub Actions is a more cost-effective and user-friendly solution for simple to moderate automation needs.

+## How to create this pipeline?

+- GitHub automatically detects YAML files in .github/workflows/.
+(This location has to be created manually)

+- Based on the triggers (on:), it runs the defined jobs.

+- Each job runs in a GitHub-hosted runner (like Ubuntu, Windows, etc.).

+### NOTE: A sample yml file is stored in this repo in the .github/workflows/ where there is explanation of the YML file.